Forest Tender is a nature-based yoga and wellness cohort for QT+/BIPOC* activists.

 *Identifies with one or more of these identities: Queer, Trans, Lesbian, Gay, Intersex, Black, Indigenous, People of Color, of the diaspora, SWANA, Latine, Pacific Islander, Asian, South East Asian, African, South American, from the Global South

-**Looking to get a full scholarship?
+Looking to get a full or partial scholarship?
 Fill out the form below instead of registering.
-One scholarship will be offered.
+One full scholarship will be offered.
+Please read the fine print below for notes on accessibility and logistics.

 community intimacy + movement + meditation + breathwork + song + queer mythology + land stewardship + forest bathing + mental health skills + philosophy + circle + peer support + decolonized yoga